-While waiting for one of teams to arrive at a reundveuz point in an imperial ship containing a large shipment of weapons, he shows up with fighters on his tail and a star destroyer on the way.
+While waiting for one of the teams to arrive at a rendezvous point in an imperial ship containing a large shipment of weapons, he shows up with fighters on his tail and a star destroyer on the way.
 The Empire ships make quick work of the ship and Vader himself enters the ship and kills off the whole crew while Cham and his people listen in.
-Cham recognizes the sound of what he thinks is a light saber that the Jedi's used during the Clone Wars, he, nor his people, have any idea what Vader is, or how formidable he can be.
+Cham recognizes the sound of what he thinks is a light saber that the Jedi's used during the Clone Wars.
+He, nor his people, have any idea what Vader is, or how formidable he can be.

 Things seem to be going as planned, with unfortunate losses on their side, but Vader and the Emperor and the Moff on a different ship, crash land on the planet.
 Vader and the Emperor find themselves at the equator in a jungle, with communications shut down by the rebellion, and strange and powerful beasts intent on destroying them.
 As they run through the jungle, Cham finds their location, and he and some soldiers arrive to hunt them down and kill them, if they can be killed.

 This book is a little bit sad, because you know that they will fail in killing Vader and the Emperor because of the next three movies.
 The characters are not only engaging, but you find yourself connecting to them and hoping that maybe they will succeed.
 I do not know for sure, but this could be the beginning of the Rebel Alliance.
 You also get to see the Emperor really showing his powers here.
 Normally he cannot, because no one must know he is a Sith Lord, but here, you see his true nature, also through his relationship with Vader.
 You might even like the Moff, if for no other reason than Balock is so horrible she seems better, even though she works for the Empire.
 This is a must read if you haven't seen the seventh movie yet.